-- Properly functioning bay and lagoon ecosystems, including coastal buffers, wetlands, salt marshes and sea grass beds that can be both ecologically effective and economically beneficial. - Abundant and sustained fishing and fisheries resources recognizing the need for diversified and healthy populations of fish and shellfish in our Bay, rivers and lagoons in order to reach this goal. - Successful coastal places, pleasant neighborhoods, and access to improved coastal parks, greenways and a variety of options for accessing the shore and its tributary rivers from land and sea. - Marine-based economic development that meets the aspirations of local communities and is consistent and complementary to the state's overall economic development needs and goals.
+- Properly functioning bay and lagoon ecosystems, including coastal buffers, wetlands, salt marshes and sea grass beds that can be both ecologically effective and economically beneficial. - Abundant and sustained fishing and fisheries resources recognizing the need for diversified and healthy habitats for fish and shellfish in our Bay, rivers and lagoons in order to reach this goal. - Successful coastal places, pleasant neighborhoods, and access to improved coastal parks, greenways and a variety of options for accessing the shore and its tributary rivers from land and sea. - Marine-based economic development that meets the aspirations of local communities and is consistent and complementary to the state's overall economic development needs and goals.
 This development draws upon and is inspired by the beauty and quality of the environs, including the protection and enhancement of maritime activities, marine culture and a sense of place.

-700.1 Improving the Health and Functionality of Rhode Island's Marine Ecosystem
+700.2 Improving the Health and Functionality of Rhode Island's Marine Ecosystem

 - 1. A healthy, functional marine ecosystem has historically been and continues to be the foundation for Rhode Island's marine-based economy and recreational opportunities for residents and visitors, and is essential for the growth of viable businesses. - 2.
-Rhode Island has been steadfast in its commitment to improving the collection and treatment of wastewater and to implementation of industrial pre-treatment to prevent toxics from entering coastal waters.
-When completed, the combined sewer overflow and treatment project of the Narragansett Bay Commission will dramatically reduce the frequency and extent of bacterial contamination of upper Bay waters during rainfalls.
+Rhode Island has been steadfast in its commitment to improving the collection and treatment of wastewater and to implementation of industrial pre-treatment to prevent toxic materials from entering coastal waters.
+When completed, the combined sewer overflow and treatment project of the Narragansett Bay Commission will dramatically reduce the frequency and extent of bacterial contamination of Upper Narragansett Bay waters during rainfalls.
 In coastal areas, considerable attention is paid in the regulatory process to mitigating the effects of individual waste disposal systems and runoff from developed areas, and reducing point sources of pollution throughout the state.
-Programs of local river and watershed associations in collaboration with government agencies work to reduce pollutants to the state's lagoons and embayments.

-- 3. Rhode Island is situated between two climatic zones, where increased temperature from climate change will in turn modify the marine environment.
+Programs of local river and watershed associations in collaboration with government agencies work to reduce pollutants to the state's lagoons and embayments. - 3.
+Rhode Island is situated between two climatic zones, where increased temperature from climate change will in turn modify the marine environment.
 We can expect to see further changes in species and habitats within the state's marine and coastal waters. - 4.
 Government and non-government groups have increasingly pursued habitat restoration through a variety of small-scale projects around the state, many of which were funded by the oil spill fund.
 Rhode Island also wants to restore anadromous fish runs and river habitats.
 This is now more attractive-in part because of success in pollution control and river conservation.
 Shellfish aquaculture projects have increased over the last decade as an option to enhance the ecosystem and fulfill the promise of highly productive coastal waters. - 5.
 Programs are in place to monitor water quality and other aspects of marine resource conditions.
 Unfortunately, there is a lack of adequate funding for, coordination among, and assessment of the results of monitoring programs.
 There is a serious concern that coastal conditions are not monitored closely enough to fully document progress or detect ecological changes and problems.
 Monitoring results and ecosystem health checks have been irregular and are not linked to evaluating specific management measures.
 As a result, the positive impacts of decades of clean up are not widely understood or appreciated.
+Recently the Environmental Monitoring Collaborative has been empowered with measuring changes in the conditions, health and functionality of Rhode Island's waters including Narragansett Bay and its watersheds.

-Detailed Vision of Marine Ecological Functioning
+Vision of Marine Ecosystem Health